Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 For instance, you can set a date field to the date of transaction execution.
 It might be used to set automatically the close date of an artifact (eg. when it's state move from Resolved to Closed).

+Hide fieldsets will hide them in the artifact view which can be useful when you don't want users to bother with information irrelevant to the current state of the artifact; they can still press a dedicated button if they want to see them anyway, it is a visualization help, not an access control option.

+Freeze fields values will render the selected fields uneditable for the current state.
+This can be useful if you want to prevent users from editing parts of the artifacts data at or past a certain state of your workflow.

 Canned Responses
 ~~~~~~~~~~~~~~~~